Focus on barrier papers

 Our barrier papers can be processed on existing packaging lines – but all this depends on the type of packaging you want.
 A small, individually packaged bar has different requirements than a large bag containing many small products.
 The processability of the packaging material into the finished packaging also depends on the respective packaging machine, which is why we sometimes rely on the support of the machine manufacturer.

-In most cases, the technicians of the brand manufacturers manage to convert the existing packaging lines to paper-based packaging materials – especially barrier papers – on their own.
-A changeover is often necessary because the plastic films and laminates used today are very thin, flexible, robust and tear-resistant.
+In most cases, the technicians of the brand manufacturers manage to adapt the existing packaging lines to run paper-based packaging materials – especially barrier papers – on their own.
+An adjustment is often necessary because the plastic films and laminates used today are very thin, flexible, robust and tear-resistant.
 Paper, on the other hand, is less tear-resistant and requires more sensitivity in the packaging process.
 There are cases where the machines can be converted 1:1 to paper-based packaging, but this is the exception.

 Which legal requirements play a role in this area (e.g. special safety in the case of direct food contact, EU regulations to increase recyclable packaging)?